Karoniaktajeh Louis Hall: Death and legacy

-Louis Karoniaktajeh Hall died on December 9, 1993 at age 76.
+Louis Karoniaktajeh Hall died on December 9, 1993, at age 76.
 He was in his home in the Mohawk community of Kahnawake at the time of death.

 The artistic practice and political activism of Hall is remembered and still lives on today.
-The "Unity Flag" has become an iconic symbol of peace and resistance, and has been mass produced in the form of stickers, key chains, clothing and banners.
+The "Unity Flag" has become an iconic symbol of peace and resistance, and has been mass-produced in the form of stickers, key chains, clothing and banners.
 The "Unity Flag" has also been used in more contemporary civil rights settings.
 During the Esgenoôpetitj "fishing dispute" between 1999 and 2002, the Mi'kmaq people flew the "Unity Flag", defending their right to fish, harvest, and hunt their nation's natural resources.
-The flag was also seen at pipeline conflict demonstrations at Standing Rock, rallies during Idle No More, and even at the 2020 Black Lives Matter protests.
+The flag was also seen at demonstrations at Standing Rock, rallies during Idle No More and Black Lives Matter protests, and in Nablus, Palestine during the Gaza war.